timtwiest/deno-template/README.md

 ## Installation

-Download Deno from the homepage.
+Download Deno from their homepage instructions.

 Clone this repo.